Last updated on March 20, 2026

 Archelos, Lagoon Mystic solves one of the main problems that a lot of budget decks have, and that’s the need to use slower mana sources.
 Multicolor lands that have ways to come in untapped cost way more than something like Jungle Hollow or Guildgates.
 Thanks to Archelos’s ability, you’ll be able to slap these down untapped as though they were original dual lands instead.

 Archelos can also slow down your opponents, as long as you have a good way to tap your commander down without needing to risk an attack.
-Cards like Loam Dryad and Saruli Caretaker are good ways to both tap Archelos while also getting a good benefit from it.
+Cards like Loam Dryad and Saruli Caretaker are good ways to tap Archelos while also getting a good benefit from it.
 Suddenly your opponents feel like they’re running your cheap mana base instead of their own.

 Because Archelos makes ramp spells like Nissa's Pilgrimage or Circuitous Route so much better, it’s a good commander for a lands build like this one.
 Cards like Scute Swarm and Avenger of Zendikar can be very impactful when you’re dropping multiple lands on a turn.